 5. Minimise infection from cattle manure

-Spreading TB via contaminated cattle slurry and manure was considered in a qualitative veterinary analysis of the risk of transmission of bovine TB through the disposal on farm land of cattle slurry and manure from TB breakdown herds .
-It was proposed that TB-infected slurry or manure could potentially spread bovine TB by the respiratory and ingestion routes.
-This would require that at least one bovine in the herd was infected, infectious and shedding bacteria in faeces, urine (unlikely), or milk that was disposed in slurry.
+Spreading TB via contaminated cattle slurry and manure was considered in a qualitative veterinary analysis of the risk of transmission of M. bovis through the disposal on farmland of cattle slurry and manure from TB breakdown herds .
+It was proposed that contaminated slurry or manure could potentially spread M. bovis by the respiratory and ingestion routes, although the risk was considered to be low.
+This would require that at least one bovine in the herd was infected, infectious, and shedding bacteria in faeces, urine (unlikely), or milk that was disposed of in slurry.

-- Dispose cattle excreta only on land within the affected farm which is not accessible to cattle from other herds;
+- dispose of slurry and manure only on land within the affected farm which is not accessible to cattle from other herds

-It is difficult to estimate the levels of TB in cattle manure and slurry.
-But, indirect transmission of TB occurs through inhalation/ingestion of infectious aerosols produced during slurry spreading or inhalation/ingestion of the bacteria from contaminated pasture, soil and silage .
+Indirect transmission of TB could potentially occur through inhalation/ingestion of infectious aerosols produced during slurry spreading or inhalation/ingestion of the bacteria from contaminated pasture, soil and silage.
+This potential risk can be managed by following the recommendations above for best-practice spreading of slurry and manure .

 Store manure for a long period before spreading on your farm